IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/templates.md

 ### Footer

-You can modify the footer part using the `footer` slot:
+You can modify the content of the footer part using the `footer` slot:

 ```html
 <footer style="text-align: center" slot="footer">This is a custom footer</footer>